Federer loses comeback match to Andujar at Geneva Open - WHIZ News

-GENEVA (AP) — Roger Federer lost his comeback match after two months away, falling to Pablo Andujar 6-4, 4-6, 6-4 Tuesday in the second round of the Geneva Open.
+GENEVA (AP) — Roger Federer lost his comeback match after two months away from tour on Tuesday, falling to Pablo Andujar 6-4, 4-6, 6-4 in the second round of the Geneva Open.

 Andujar put his hands to his head after clinching victory and exchanged an almost apologetic smile with Federer at the net.